Kirkpatrick Model: Four Levels of Training Evaluation

-The Kirkpatrick Model is part of building a comprehensive learning strategy, so it requires pre-planning.
-Before you create your next training program, read through the four levels of the Kirkpatrick model, and you’ll be in a strong position to record meaningful data for the effectiveness of your training programs.
+Implementing the Kirkpatrick Model requires planning.
+Before creating your next training program, you should intimately know the four levels of the Kirkpatrick Model to be in a solid position to record meaningful data and understand the effectiveness of your training programs.

 Level 1: Reaction